 The College Choir sings two services of Choral Evensong each week and regularly performs at College feasts, additional services and concerts throughout the United Kingdom and abroad.
 In recent years, the Choir has given well-received performances of major works such as Handel's Dixit Dominus and Rossini's Petite Messe Solennelle, participated in the BBC Proms, and recorded broadcasts for BBC television and radio.

 The Choir has given well-received performances of Bach’s St John Passion, Handel’s Dixit Dominus and Rossini’s Petite Messe Solennelle; participated in the BBC Proms as part of the University’s 800th anniversary celebrations; and recorded broadcasts for BBC TV and Radios 2, 3 and 4.
 The Choir also has a rapidly expanding discography.
-Praised by The Times for their “energy, verve, immaculate tuning and beguiling tone”, Jesus Choral Scholars enjoy an exciting schedule of European and long-haul travel; as well as recent trips to Hong Kong, France, and Germany.
-The Choir has also been uniquely involved in outreach work in underprivileged communities in India and Sri Lanka.
+Praised by The Times for their “energy, verve, immaculate tuning and beguiling tone”, Jesus Choral Scholars enjoy an exciting schedule of European and long-haul travel, including trips to Hong Kong, Italy, and Malta.
+Most recently, the summer of 2018 saw the Choir tour South Africa, including Johannesburg and Cape Town.
+The Choir has also been uniquely involved in outreach work in underprivileged communities in India, Sri Lanka and South Africa.

 The Combined Choirs